-Currently, ordinary medicine has no cure for PN.
+Currently, ordinary medicine has no cure for neuropathy.
 The extremely powerful drugs dispensed to patients DO NOT TREAT the NERVE DAMAGE!
 They numb the brain to numb the pain.
 Most patients cannot tolerate a drugged existence but feel they have NO OTHER OPTION against this horrifying pain.

 Our Albany, NY office offers a solution to neuropathy pain

-Dr. Rugoff uses a unique therapy protocol to successfully treat patients suffering from PN.
+Dr. Rugoff uses a unique therapy protocol to successfully treat patients suffering from neuropathy.
 Dr. Rugoff, with over 20 years of clinical experience, understands that these patients have a very low quality of life and that the pain of neuropathy touches every aspect of a person’s existence.
 He is a certified member of the Neuropathy Treatment Centers of America.

 Every Day, We Have More Success Relieving Neuropathy Pain